1934 Oregon gubernatorial election

 The 1934 Oregon gubernatorial election took place on November 6, 1934, to elect the governor of the U.S. state of Oregon.
 Democrat Charles H. Martin, who retired from the United States House of Representatives to run for governor, won a plurality over Republican Oregon State Senator Peter Zimmerman (who ran as an Independent), Republican nominee Joe E. Dunne, also a state senator, and several minor candidates.
 Willis Mahoney unsuccessfully sought the Democratic nomination, while Rufus C. Holman unsuccessfully sought the Republican nomination.
 Oregon would not elect another Democratic governor until 1956.
-As of 2022, this is also the last gubernatorial election in which Malheur County supported the Democratic candidate.
+As of 2026, this is also the last gubernatorial election in which Malheur County supported the Democratic candidate.

+Primary election

+Oregon held primary elections on May 18, 1934.

+Democratic party

+Representative Charles H. Martin defeated Willis Mahoney for the Democratic nomination.